You are here

 About the Programme

-The programme functions upon the belief that children must be ensured a good education, nutritious food, great physical and mental health and plenty of opportunities to grow.
+The programme focuses on providing good education, nutritious food, excellent physical and mental health and plenty of growth opportunities to the children.

-A committed team of care givers consisting of ‘Mentor Parents’ that are lifetime volunteers, professional social workers and other child or mental health care professionals work together to provide the love, protection and guidance that children need to flower.
-The homes are based in middle class neighbourhoods, and this facilitates a lot of community participation and interaction.
+A committed team of caregivers consisting of ‘Mentor Parents’ that are lifetime volunteers, professional social workers and other child or mental health care professionals work together to provide the love, protection and guidance that children need to flower.
+We have placed such homes in middle-class neighbourhoods, and this facilitates a lot of community participation and interaction.
 Udayan kids flourish as they turn into productive and responsible members of society.